nauam/Courses/docs/administration/projects/project-create.md

 ## Graphical Interface

 In the graphical console, you will notice a Project Picker in the top navigation bar.
 This is the primary access to the different projects.
-To see the full Project Menu click on _View All Projects_ or click the QW Control logo in the upper left of the screen.
+To see the full Project Menu click on _View All Projects_ or click the Rundeck logo in the upper left of the screen.

 ![Project Picker](~@assets/img/project-picker.png)